MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-matchmaker-serverless.md

 #### Exercise for the reader

-The sample provided doesn't include logic to handle if a player decided to cancel an ongoing matchmaking request.
+The sample provided doesn't include logic to handle if a player **decided to cancel an ongoing matchmaking request**.
 In that scenario, the player should be removed from the database to enable future matchmaking attempts.

+It doesn't make use of the PlayersTimeStartedMatchmaking and SessionsCreationTime sorted sets either, they could be leveraged to optimize the time the matchmaking time.

-Also the sample doesn't include the code to do scale out requests when there are no servers available to make it as generic as possible.
+Also the sample doesn't include the code to do **scale out requests** when there are no servers available to make it as generic as possible.
 There is a cue within the batched ready session monitor timer triggered Azure Function.

 ## Database setup